alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 I know some network administrators use this increased maintenance burden as a reason to justify not having to learn or deploy IPv6 in the first place, but what if we used it as a reason to disable IPv4 instead?

-And since there's no faster way to learn the downsides of something than simply just doing it, so began my journey of spending November on a single-stack v6-only network.
+And since there's no faster way to learn the downsides of something than simply just doing it, so began my journey of spending November on a single-stack IPv6-only network.

 ## Scope
 So throughout the month of November, I decided that I would disable IPv4 connectivity on my main home network and see what broke, and whether there were any steps I could take to work around the breakage or fix it.

 Throughout the process, I wanted to follow an iterative approach.
-I would first take the network back to pure v6-only, without even any transitional technologies in place.
-And then I would add in the transitional technologies until I determined whether I could live without v4 connectivity long-term.
+I would first take the network back to pure IPv6-only, without even any transitional technologies in place.
+And then I would add in the transitional technologies until I determined whether I could live without IPv4 connectivity long-term.

-Please note that throughout this post I'm really **only focusing on the challenges of going v6-only from a home networking standpoint**, rather than anything at an enterprise or carrier level.
+Please note that throughout this post I'm really **only focusing on the challenges of going IPv6-only from a home networking standpoint**, rather than anything at an enterprise or carrier level.
 Though you may be interested to note from the enterprise standpoint that [Microsoft were transitioning their corporate network to be IPv6-only as early as 2017](https://labs.ripe.net/author/mirjam/ipv6-only-at-microsoft/).
 And from the carrier standpoint, Sky appear to be [actively working on IPv6-only deployments for their UK home broadband customers](https://www.ipv6.org.uk/wp-content/uploads/2024/10/02_Sky-UK-MAP-T-UK-IPv6-Council-Nov2024.pdf).

 ## Day 1: Pure IPv6-only (without transitional tech)
-For this first stage, I simulated going v6-only by disabling the DHCPv4 server on my router.
+For this first stage, I simulated going IPv6-only by disabling the DHCPv4 server on my router.

 So... what broke?

 Well - unfortunately quite a lot.
 Including some real showstoppers.

 ### Desktop OS support
-At a platform level, every desktop operating system I tried offered seamless support for operating on a v6-only network.
-I was a little surprised actually, since when I've tried this in the past, I've seen operating systems report a lack of v4 as if the network was suffering problems or was unconnectable.
+At a platform level, every desktop operating system I tried offered seamless support for operating on an IPv6-only network.
+I was a little surprised actually, since when I've tried this in the past, I've seen operating systems report a lack of IPv4 as if the network was suffering problems or was unconnectable.

-I was pleasantly surprised to see all my devices, across macOS Sequoia, Win 11, Ubuntu 24.04, and Fedora 41 seamlessly accepting without any protest that my network had no v4 connectivity, all dutifully setting up the connection with single-stack v6.
+I was pleasantly surprised to see all my devices, across macOS Sequoia, Win 11, Ubuntu 24.04, and Fedora 41 seamlessly accepting without any protest that my network had no IPv4 connectivity, all dutifully setting up the connection with single-stack IPv6.

 ### Mobile OS support
 The only devices I have in this category are iOS devices and they handled the situation similarly flawlessly.